qidigit/non-Markovian-closure-LSTM/README.md

 Datasets for training and prediction in the neural network model are generated from direct Monte-Carlo simulations of the L-96 system:

-* training dataset 'l96_nt1_fpert_F8amp1' and 'l96_nt1_upert_F8amp1': model statistics with constant forcing or initial state perturbations in short time length;
+* training datasets 'l96_nt1_fpert_F8amp1' and 'l96_nt1_upert_F8amp1': model statistics with constant forcing or initial state perturbations in short time length;
-* prediction dataset 'l96_nt1_ramp1_F8df1', 'l96_nt1_ramp2_F8df1', 'l96_nt1_peri_F8df1', 'l96_nt1_peri_F8df2': model statistics with different time-dependent external forcings in long time series.
+* prediction datasets 'l96_nt1_ramp1_F8df1', 'l96_nt1_ramp2_F8df1', 'l96_nt1_peri_F8df1', 'l96_nt1_peri_F8df2': model statistics with different time-dependent external forcings in long time series.

 A wider variety of problems in different perturbation scenarios can be also tested by adding new corresponding dataset into the data/ folder.